IjzerenHein/react-native-magic-move/README.md

 ```

 Add the `<MagicMove.{View|Image|Text}>` component to your views.
 Whenever the Magic Move component
-is mounted while another Magic Move component with the same `id` is mounted, then a magic transition between the components is performed.
+is mounted while another Magic Move component with the same `id` is already mounted, then a magic transition between the components is performed.

 ```js
 import MagicMove from 'react-native-magic-move';